diybitcoinhardware/f469-disco/docs/tutorial/readme.md

 This is a step-by-step tutorial that will guide you through the process of setting up the board, working with hardware peripherals, display and bitcoin library.

+We will start with an [online simulator](https://diybitcoinhardware.com/f469-disco/simulator/index.html) so at first there is no need in real hardware, then we will continue with the real board and unix emulator.

 Every step of the tutorial contains a final `main.py` script that you can upload to the board and see how it works.
-There is also a jupyter notebook that explains what is happening and allows you to communicate with the board interactively.
+There are also jupyter notebooks that explain what is happening and allow you to communicate with the board interactively.

-We recommend to start with jupyter notebooks and then look at the final `main.py` file.
+We recommend to start with online emulator, then proceed to jupyter notebooks and look at the final `main.py` files.

-# Setup
+# Jupyter notebook setup

-Download the latest release from the

 Setup jupyter notebook MicroPython kernel ([instructions](https://github.com/goatchurchprime/jupyter_micropython_kernel)).